Schools and groups

 Learning sessions are free of charge and usually link to the national curriculum through our collections and displays.
 Many sessions are led by a member of our team, while some are self-led.
 Booking well in advance is advised.

 The museum runs popular handling sessions that promote an understanding of transatlantic slavery and life in West Africa from key stage 2.
 Activities that explore African heritage through arts, crafts, storytelling and music are available from Early Years.
-New for Autumn 2012, there will be a session specifically about Liverpool’s connections with slavery, suitable for those in year 9 and above.
+We also have a session specifically about Liverpool’s connections with slavery, suitable for those in year 9 and above.

 Planning for your visit

 We strongly advise that all teachers and accompanying adults visiting the gallery with a group read the following guidance notes.
 This will give you all the practical information you need to ensure that you have an enjoyable and productive visit, including sample risk assessments.

 Our education booklets, which give an overview of what we offer for different age groups in all our venues, can be downloaded here: